As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 6. Can Be Your Companion for Long

-Like any other dog, however, the lifespan of your dapple Dachshund depends on many other factors, including the environment he lives, the care you give him, the quality of breeding, and health issues.
+Like any other dog, however, the lifespan of your dapple Dachshund depends on many other factors, including the environment he lives in, the care you give him, the quality of breeding, and health issues.

 7. They Are Highly Adaptable